robcostello1/vital-test/README.md

 - - I've tried to avoid testing implementations of 3rd party components, which is why I don't have a test for `useMarkers()` and why MarkersSelect is mocked.
 With correctly designed mocks it would be possible to write implementation-agnostic tests for these but that falls outside what was possible in the time.
 - Handling request failures in the API proxy.

-There are some smaller TODOs in the codebase which I'm happy to discuss.
+There are also some smaller TODOs in the codebase which I'm happy to discuss.

 ## Server-side marker filtering